FlorentinDUBOIS/portfolio/README.md

 Route - Controller
 -------

 This framework is base on route object that use route to access on a specific controller.
 That create the view using some models objects and functions.
 Before controller execute, execution task can be execute.

 Create a route is easy :

+    ```php
     Route::on( 'url', [], function( array $args = null ) {
         # do stuff here
     });
+    ```

 url can be pcre expression, but slash are automaticly backslash.